This post may contain affiliate links. For more information, please see our affiliate policy.

 Step-by-step instructions

-- Lay a tortilla on a flat surface.
-Arrange about ½ cup chili in the middle of the tortilla.
+1. Lay a tortilla on a flat surface.
+Pour about ½ cup chili in the middle of the tortilla.
 Top with ½ cup rice.

-- Add ¼ cup cheese and sprinkle with cilantro, if using.
+1. Add ¼ cup cheese and sprinkle with cilantro, if using.
+Add a sprinkle of salt, if desired.

-- Fold two sides of the burrito in, then fold the remaining two sides over to form a small packet.
+1. Fold two ends of the tortilla in, then fold the remaining two sides over to form a small packet.
 Please seam-side down on a plate.
 Repeat with remaining tortillas and filling ingredients.

-- Preheat a nonstick skillet over medium-high heat.
-Coat lightly with nonstick spray if desired.
+1. Preheat a nonstick skillet over medium-high heat.
+Coat the large skillet lightly with nonstick spray if desired.
 Heat the filled burritos on one side until golden brown, 3 to 5 minutes.
 Carefully flip and continue heating on the second side.

 Recipe tips and variations

-- Storage: Store extra burritos covered in the refrigerator for up to 4 days.
+• Storage: Store extra burritos wrapped in aluminum foil or covered in the fridge for up to 4 days.

-- Freezer: Once you assemble the burritos, roll each one up in a square of waxed paper and slide it into a large freezer bag or freezer container.
+• Freezer: Once you assemble the burritos, roll each one up in a square of waxed paper and slide it into a large freezer bag or freezer container.
 Label, date, and freeze for up to 3 months.
-To reheat, pop a frozen burrito in the microwave, waxed paper and all, and cook on high for 3 minutes.
+To reheat, pop a frozen burrito in the microwave on a microwave safe plate, waxed paper and all, and cook on high for 3 minutes.
 Every microwave is a little different, so you may need more or less time depending on the size of your burrito.

-- Vegetarian chili burritos: Use Sweet Potato Chili with Black Beans as a basis for your next veggie burrito.
-Leave out the cheese for a tasty vegan burrito.
+• Vegetarian chili burritos: Use Sweet Potato Chili with Black Beans as a basis for your next veggie burrito.
+Add vegan refried beans and some fresh, diced onions, and leave out the cheese for a tasty vegan burrito.

-- Fajita veggie burrito: Instead of rice, add some roasted vegetables or Fajita Veggies to the burrito and roll it up.
+• Fajita veggie burrito: Instead of rice, add some roasted onions and vegetables or Fajita Veggies to the burrito and roll it up.

-- Chili cheese breakfast burritos: Add scrambled eggs to the burrito for extra protein to stay full all morning long.
-Or, add some chili to your next Egg Burrito.
+• Chili cheese breakfast burritos: Add scrambled eggs to the burrito for extra protein to stay full all morning long.
+Or, add some chili spiced with cayenne pepper or chili powder to your next Egg Burrito.

 Frequently Asked Questions